Shriinivas/blenderbezierutils/README.md

 #### Subdivide Segments Uniformly

 You can also subdivide the selected segments uniformly.
-To initiate the subdivision op, first select the segments (hold down `shift` to select multiple segments).
+To initiate the subdivision op, first select the segments (hold down `Shift` to select multiple segments).
 Then press `W`.
 Now there will appear a subdivision marker at the middle of each selected segment.
-You can increase or decrease the number of subdivisions by scrolling the mouse wheel or pressing `+` or `-` keys.
-Press `Spacebar` or `Enter` to confirm the subdiv operation.
+You can increase or decrease the number of subdivisions by scrolling the `mouse wheel` or pressing `Numpad +` or `Numpad -` keys.
+Press `Space` or `Enter` to confirm the subdiv operation.

 #### Align Handle